LAGUNA BEACH LAWN BOWLING CLUB

 The Club

 The Laguna Beach Lawn Bowling Club (LBLBC) is located in Heisler Park at 455 Cliff Dr, Laguna Beach, CA 92651 overlooking Main Beach to the south and Picnic Beach to the north.
 The club has two bowling greens, a clubhouse, and a patio.
 People from all over the world visit the club as it has one of the most beautiful and stunning views in the United States.
-For a history of the club, click here.

 The LBLBC organization is a member club of Bowls USA and becoming a member automatically makes you a member of Bowls USA.
 Membership is open to anyone.
 You do not have to be a resident and the membership fee is the same for everyone.
 For membership information, click here.

-Someone New Moves To Town
+Harl S. Kittle Moves To Town

-On May 31st 1930, Harl S. Kittle, vice president of the Beverly Hills Lawn Bowling Club, purchased a new 5-room stucco house at the corner of Catalina and Oak streets to be used as a summer home.
-The Kittles must have liked their home and surroundings, because in February of 1931, they made a permanent move to Laguna Beach.
+In February of 1931, they made good on their plan and moved to Laguna Beach.
 He brought with him his hopes of building a bowling green in Laguna Beach not only for the enjoyment of the residents, but to induce Canadians to visit Laguna Beach for the winters.

 A New Club Is Born